ibm-cloud-docs/containers/cs_performance.md

 You can change the MTU on the tunnel interface `tunl0`, which is used for pod to pod communication, and the MTU on the `caliXXXXXXXX` `veth` interface of each worker node.

-1. Edit the configuration file for the `calico-config` configmap resource.
+1. Edit the `calico-config` configmap resource.
   ```
   kubectl edit cm calico-config -n kube-system
   ```